fulldecent/corelocationcli/README.md

 > "CoreLocationCLI" can't be opened because it is from an unidentified developer...

-To approve the process and allow `CoreLocationCLI` to run, go to System Preferences ➡️ Security & Privacy ➡️ General, and look in the bottom right corner for a button to click.
+To approve the process and allow `CoreLocationCLI` to run, go to System Settings ➡️ Privacy & Security ➡️ General, and look in the bottom right corner for a button to click.

 After approving `CoreLocationCLI`, it should run successfully.
-For more information, see https://support.apple.com/en-us/HT202491.
+For more information, see <https://support.apple.com/en-us/HT202491>.

 ## Project scope